|Recruiter:||University of Bristol|

 You should apply if

-This position is full-time (flexible working options are considered) and is open ended to 30th June 2023 with potential of extension subject to future funding.
+This position is full-time (flexible working options are considered) and is open ended to 31st March 2023 with plans for extension subject to future funding.
 QET Labs is committed to helping researchers become independent academics and have extensive experience in aiding PDRAs with fellowship applications.

 Appointment will be made at Grade I (Pathway 2a) or Grade J (Pathway 2b) depending on experience.